 Mandy Nolan is a funny woman.

-For nearly two decades, Nolan has taught the gentle art of stand-up comedy to over 1000 aspirants, with successful protégés Hannah Gadsby, Ellen Briggs and Paul McMahon all featuring on the national and international circuits.
-Nolan believes comedy has strong therapeutic values and has delivered several programs to kids; people with lived experience of mental health; grandparent carers; and seniors, who all found themselves on stage delivering 5 minutes comedy spots, smashing stereotypes and reframing limiting social views.
+For nearly two decades Nolan has taught the gentle art of stand up comedy to over 1000 aspirants, with successful proteges Hannah Gadsby, Ellen Briggs and Paul McMahon all featuring on the national, and international circuit.
+Nolan believes comedy has strong therapeutic value and has delivered several programs to Kids, People with Lived Experience of Mental Health, Grandparent Carers and seniors, who all found themselves on stage delivering 5 minutes of comedy, smashing stereotypes and reframing limiting social views.

-Nolan’s most important work however is the unique Stand Up for Dementia, the humour therapy she created for people with dementia that was developed with the assistance of Commonwealth funding, with research making its way into International peer-reviewed medical journals.
+Nolan’s most important work however is the unique Stand Up for Dementia, the Humour Therapy she created for people with dementia that was developed with the assistance of Commonwealth funding with research making its way International peer reviewed medical journals.
 Most recently Nolan was featured on SBS’s Insight for her innovative approach to working with people with high levels of dementia.

 With her keen eye for detail and dark wit, Mandy excels in what she calls ‘a dangerous social autopsy!’
 If you like David Sedaris and Jennifer Lawson, if you like outrageous observations peppered with intelligent insightful quips, then you’ll love Mandy Nolan.

 "Mandy Nolan is hilarious, with a wicked, wicked sense of humour!”
 Olivia Newton John